lijingyiran/cancer-genetics-analysis/results/README.md

     * Not recorded pharm group and with treatment radiation group

 * Subtle differences exist between radiation and pharmaceutical treatment.
 Radiation yields a slightly better survival.
 Log rank test with a borderline p-value.

+# Limitations

+* The real challenge is that we could not find the target genes from the top 10 genes, One possibility is that the target genes were not in the top 10 genes in the first place, and positive and negative effects that they impose on patients’ survival could be canceled out.
+Also, a lack of mutational signature data (`Kras`, `tp53`, `cdkn2a` and `smad4`) further limited our ability to accurately predict target genes.

+* The classification accuracy for both random forest and AdaBoost is semi-optimal.
+An optimization strategy for both algorithms should be explored.

+* Stratification should be employed to group subjects based on baseline covariates.
+Stratification is not possible with the current set of covariates because they cannot serve as cluster factors.

+* Genes may not directly affect survival time, hence making it difficult to pinpoint target genes solely based on the outcomes of interest - survival time and vital status

+* In this project, we can only access the data for the cancer patients.
+Including control cohort might help to bring mutational signature data to the table.